-Due to the economic challenges created by the pandemic, the federal government has extended the student loan repayment pause a number of times during which time no one with a federally held loan has had to make loan payments or accrue interest.
-To ensure a smooth transition to repayment and prevent unnecessary defaults, the federal government announced these extensions during which time payments are automatically paused, interest free, with no opt-in request needed.
-Most recently announced on November 22, 2022:
+Due to the economic challenges created by the pandemic, the federal government extended the student loan repayment pause a number of times during which time no one with a federally held loan had interest accrue or had to make loan payments from mid-March 2020 through August 2023.
+To ensure a smooth transition to repayment and prevent unnecessary defaults, the federal government announced these extensions during which time payments were automatically paused, interest free, with no opt-in request needed.

 Identifying Your Loan Servicer

 A loan servicer is a company that is contracted with the federal government to handle the billing and other services on federal student loans held by the U.S. Department of Education.
 You can find out who your loan servicer is on your account dashboard by logging into studentaid.gov or calling the Federal Student Aid Information Center (FSAIC) at 1-800-433-3243.
 You can also see a list of contracted federal loan servicers and their contact information on the Federal Student Aid website.